-In this work, we present a simple yet effective framework named Panopic-PartFormer, a unified model for PPS tasks.
-As shown in Fig.~\ref{fig:teaser_02}(c), we introduce three different types of queries for modeling thing, stuff, and part prediction, respectively.
-Then a decoupled decoder is proposed to generate fine-grained features.
-These features are used to decode things, stuff, and part mask prediction.
-The decoupled decoder contains a part decoder and a scene decoder.
-For the part decoder, we design a feature-aligned decoder to keep more fine details in parts.
-Rather than directly using the pixel-level self-attention in Transformer, we consider the recent work K-Net~\cite{zhang2021knet} that performs self-attention on instance level, for the panoptic segmentation.
-To be more specific, we focus on refining queries via their corresponding query features.
-We define the \textit{query feature} as \textit{grouped features} that are generated from the \textit{corresponding mask} of each query and \textit{decoder features}.
-The masks are generated via dot product between queries and decoder features.
-Then we perform updating object queries with the query features.
+This work presents a simple yet effective framework named Panopic-PartFormer, a unified model for PPS tasks.
+As shown in Fig.~\ref{fig:teaser_02}(c), we introduce three different queries for modeling thing, stuff, and part predictions, respectively.
+Then, a decoupled decoder is proposed to generate fine-grained features that decode things, stuff, and part mask predictions.
+Rather than directly using the pixel-level self-attention in Transformer, we consider the recent work K-Net~\cite{zhang2021knet} that performs self-attention on the instance level for panoptic segmentation.
+Specifically, we focus on refining queries via their corresponding query features, which are defined as the masked decoder features using the mask associated with each query.
+We generate masks via dot product between queries and decoder features and perform updating object queries with the query features.
 This operation is implemented with one dynamic convolution~\cite{zhang2021knet,peize2020sparse} and multi-head self-attention layers~\cite{vaswani2017attention} between query and query features iteratively.
-The former poses instance-wise information from features to enhance the query learning where the parameters are generated by the features themselves while the latter performs inner reasoning among different types of queries to model the relationship among thing, stuff, and part.
-Moreover, the entire procedure avoids pixel-level computation in other vision Transformer decoder~\cite{detr,cheng2021maskformer}.
-Extensive experiments (Sec.\ref{sec:ablation}) show that our approach achieves much better results than the previous design in Fig.~\ref{fig:teaser_01}(c).
-It achieves the new state-of-the-art results on two challenging PPS benchmarks including the Pascal Context PPS dataset (PPP) with about 6-7\% PartPQ gain on ResNet101, 10\% PartPQ gain using Swin Transformer~\cite{liu2021swin}, and Cityscapes PPS dataset (CPP), about 1-2\% PartPQ gain.
+The former poses instance-wise information from features to enhance query learning.
+The latter performs inner reasoning among different queries to model the relationship among thing, stuff, and part.
+Moreover, the entire procedure avoids the pixel-level computation in other vision Transformer decoders~\cite{detr,cheng2021maskformer}.
+Extensive experiments (Sec.\ref{sec:ablation}) show that our approach achieves much better results than the previous designs in Fig.~\ref{fig:teaser_02} (a) and (b).
+It achieves the new state-of-the-art results on two challenging PPS benchmarks, including the Pascal Context PPS dataset (PPP) with about 6-7\% PartPQ gain on ResNet101, 10\% PartPQ gains using Swin Transformer~\cite{liu2021swin}, and the Cityscapes PPS dataset (CPP), with about 1-2\% PartPQ gain.